soyuka/pidusage/README.md

 The CPU usage is computed the same as it is on linux systems.
 We have the `kernelmodetime` and the `usermodetime` processor use.
 Every time `pidusage.stat` is called, we can calculate the processor usage according to the time spent between calls (uses `os.uptime()` internally).

 Note that before we used `wmic path Win32_PerfFormattedData_PerfProc_Process WHERE IDProcess=` (which is slow as hell) and `Win32_PerfRawData_PerfProc_Process` (which api breaks on Windows 10 and Windows server 2012).
 Not every Windows bugged but just some of those.
-However, the `wmic PROCESS` call is faster, and safer as it must be used by internal programs since windows XP.
+However, the `wmic PROCESS` call is faster, and safer as it must be used by internal programs since windows XP (this is clearly an assumption).

 #### Why `wmic`?